SegataLab/lefse/README.md

 to install LEfSe because the tool and its dependencies are already installed.

-Install with Conda: `$ conda install -c biobakery lefse`
+Install with Conda: `$ conda install -c bioconda lefse`

 Install with Docker: `$ docker run -it biobakery/lefse bash`

+LEfSe requires R v.
+3.6 or higher and the R libraries survival, mvtnorm, modeltools, coin, MASS.

 We provide support for LEfSe users.
 Please join our [bioBakery Support Forum](https://forum.biobakery.org/c/Downstream-analysis-and-statistics/LEfSe) designated specifically for LEfSe users.